AAmine99/AAmine99/README.md

 Do you need an eCommerce website or custom Shopify  development? <br>
-Get your store set up on Shopify quickly and easily without any hassle. <br>
+Get your eCommerce store up and running on Shopify quickly and professionally. <br>
-So that you can focus on making sales instead of setting up pages.<br><br>
+So that you can focus on growing your business rather than setting up pages.<br><br>

 Unlike other developers, I only work with Shopify and my main skills are store setup and theme editing.<br>
 I'm experienced in working with HTML, CSS, JavaScript, and liquid (Shopify's templating language).<br>